You may also like

 The U.N-led Libyan Political Dialogue Forum (LPDF) voted for a surprising new government on February 5, 2021.
 Diplomats were expecting the joint ticket of Fathi Bashagha and Aguila Saleh to claim victory.
-The former is the Turkish backed Interior Minister from the previous government in the capital of Tripoli, while the latter is supported by the Kremlin and remains the Speaker of the eastern based House of Representatives.
+The former is the Turkish-backed Interior Minister from the previous government in the capital of Tripoli, while the latter is supported by the Kremlin and remains the Speaker of the eastern-based House of Representatives.

-Bashagha and Saleh were traditionally rivals, yet Moscow and Ankara were counting on the joint ticket to secure their economic and security interests.
+Bashagha and Saleh were traditional rivals, yet Moscow and Ankara were counting on the joint ticket to secure their economic and security interests.
 The two powers must now reassess their leverage in Libya after Hameed Debiba and Mohammed el-Menfi secured 53 percent of the vote from delegates in the LPDF.

 Debiba will take over as Prime Minister, while Menfi assumes leadership of the three-member Presidential Council.
 The two men are faced with the daunting task of preparing the country for elections in December 2021 and unifying Libya’s fractured institutions.

-Experts believe that the new Government of National Unity (GNU) will be dogged by the same challenges as the previous Government of National Accord (GNA), which was formed out of U.N peace talks in December 2015.
+Experts believe that the new Government of National unity (GNU) will be dogged by the same challenges as the previous Government of National Accord (GNA), which was formed out of U.N peace talks in December 2015.
 The GNA failed to obtain approval from the HoR, reign in militias that pillaged public institutions, and win legitimacy among many Libyans that saw the body as subservient to foreign interests.

 One key difference is that the GNU can technically bypass approval from the HoR by obtaining legitimacy from the LPDF, yet that would exacerbate fractures on the ground.
 Saleh’s foreign backers, and most notably Egypt, have also affirmed that they will only endorse the GNU with their client’s approval.